sanjsharma/acts_as_shopping_cart/README.markdown

     @cart.add(@product, @product.price)

 I tried to make it independent to the models in case you calculate discounts, sale prices or anything customized.

 You can include a quantity parameter too.

     @cart.add(@product, 99.99, 5)

 In that case, you would add 5 of the same products to the shopping cart.
-If you don't specify the quantity 1 will be assumed.
+If you don't specify the quantity `1` will be assumed.

 ### Remove Items

 To remove an item from the cart you can use the remove method.
 You just have to send the object and the quantity you want to remove.

     @cart.remove(@product, 1)

 ### Empty the cart

-To remove all the items in the cart at once, just use the _clear_ method
+To remove all the items in the cart at once, just use the `clear` method

     @cart.clear

 ### Total

-You can find out about the total using the _total_ method:
+You can find out about the total using the `total` method:

     @cart.total # => 99.99

 ### Taxes

-Taxes by default are calculated by multiplying subtotal times 8.25
+Taxes by default are calculated by multiplying subtotal times `8.25`

-If you want to change the way taxes are calculated, override the taxes method on your class that acts_as_shopping_cart.
+If you want to change the way taxes are calculated, override the `taxes` method on your class that `acts_as_shopping_cart`.

 Example: